Page Content Portlet

 Upon discovery of a code violation, a Courtesy Notice is typically issued as an initial step to gain voluntary compliance.
 It is designed to educate property owners and residents of the violation, explain the corrective action required, and provide an expected date of completion.

-If compliance is not achieved, a citation may be issued to appear in Recorders Court where fines up to $1000 and/or 60 days imprisonment may be assessed per violation.
+If Compliance is not achieved, a citation may be issued to appear in Recorders Court where fines up to $1000 and /or 60 days imprisonment may be assessed per violation.
 Citations are issued only as a final means to correct violations.
-Learn more about the complaint/inspection process.

 Frequently Asked Questions